gilbertchen/cloud-storage-comparison/README.md

 To compare the performances of major cloud services when used as backup storages for [Duplicacy](https://github.com/gilbertchen/duplicacy).

 ## Disclaimer
-As an independent developer, I am not affliated with any companies behind these cloud storage services.
-Nor do I receive any financial support/incenstive from any of them for publishing this report or building Duplicacy.
+As an independent developer, I am not affiliated with any companies behind these cloud storage services.
+Nor do I receive any financial support/incentive from any of them for publishing this report or building Duplicacy.

 ## Storages

-The table below lists the storages to be tested and compares their pricings.
+The table below lists the storages to be tested and compares their pricing.
 The only storage supported by Duplicacy but not included in the comparison is Hubic.
-That is because Hubic is considerably slower than others, likely caused by their https servers not allowing connections to be reused so there is too much overhead for re-estabilishing https connections with each file transfer.
+That is because Hubic is considerably slower than others, likely caused by their https servers not allowing connections to be reused so there is too much overhead for re-establishing https connections with each file transfer.

 | Type         |   Storage (monthly)    |   Upload           |    Download    |    API Charge   |
 |:------------:|:-------------:|:------------------:|:--------------:|:-----------:|